lironli/interactive-map-app/README.md

 - Add points/markers by clicking on the map.
 Popups showing marker coordinates.
 - Draw a polygon on the map by clicking multiple points and complete the shape with a double click or "Finish Polygon" button.
 - Draw a line string on the map by clicking multiple points and complete the shape with a double click or "Finish Line" button.
+- State is being saved in LocalStorage.
+- clear All button to delete all saved features.
+A confirmation window will pop before deletion.

 ---